hugomoura10/K-means_exploration/README.md

-# K-means_exploration
+# K-means limitations and research

-K-means limitations and interaction
+Research conducted aiming to uncover some of the limtiations of k-means clustering